The Coach Foundation partners with nonprofits that provide opportunity

 students discover their paths and purpose so they can live authentically—and

 Global faces of Coach Jennifer Lopez

-and Michael B. Jordan and friend of Coach Kōki,
+and Michael B. Jordan and friends of Coach Ramla Ali

 the next generation.